CVRx to Report First Quarter 2023 Financial and Operating Results and Host Conference Call on April 27th, 2023

-/EIN News/ -- MINNEAPOLIS, April 20, 2023 (GLOBE NEWSWIRE) -- CVRx, Inc. (NASDAQ: CVRX) (“CVRx”), a commercial-stage medical device company focused on developing, manufacturing and commercializing Barostim™, an innovative extravascular implantable neuromodulation device for patients with cardiovascular diseases, today announced that it plans to release first quarter 2023 financial and operating results after market close on Thursday, April 27th, 2023.
+MINNEAPOLIS, April 20, 2023 (GLOBE NEWSWIRE) -- CVRx, Inc. CVRX ("CVRx"), a commercial-stage medical device company focused on developing, manufacturing and commercializing Barostim™, an innovative extravascular implantable neuromodulation device for patients with cardiovascular diseases, today announced that it plans to release first quarter 2023 financial and operating results after market close on Thursday, April 27th, 2023.
 The Company will host a conference call to review its results at 5:00 p.m.
 Eastern Time the same day.

 A live webcast of the investor conference call will be available online at the investor relations page of the Company's website at ir.cvrx.com.
 To listen to the conference call on your telephone, please dial 1-877-704-4453 for U.S. callers, or 1-201-389-0920 for international callers, approximately ten minutes prior to the start time.